youssefaltai/gso/README.md

 should take place in application state.

-In Redux, every action has a unique name, and a payload that has all what's needed to make the corresponding update properly.
+In Redux, every action has a unique name, and a payload that has all what is needed to make the corresponding update properly.

 However, in GSO, actions are distinct objects that encapsulate state update logic.
 They are used by `Observable`s in their `apply()`